DariaLarkin/project1/README.md

 # project1
-Installe and configure Filebeat with Ansible playbooks
+Install and configure Filebeat with Ansible playbooks